mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 First ask yourself:

-> "What combination of the [4 Energy Patterns](../four-patterns/) is powering this conversation right now?"
+> "What combination of or individual [4 Energy Patterns](../four-patterns/) do I and my conversational partner have?"

 This allows you to determine which [Stance](../stance/) you and your conversational partner are in, thus giving you the opportunity to change it if necessary.